EdwinWenink/archive_fever/content/posts/28-work_automation.md

 And:

-> "Modern technic has made it possible for leisure, within limits, to be not the prerogative of small privileged classes, but a right evenly distributed throughout the community.
-The morality of work is the morality of slaves, and the modern world has no need of slavery."
+> Modern technic has made it possible for leisure, within limits, to be not the prerogative of small privileged classes, but a right evenly distributed throughout the community.
+The morality of work is the morality of slaves, and the modern world has no need of slavery.

 What we should then think about is how technology and automation can increase the quality of life in a distributed and democratic manner.
 From this perspective, we can thus understand the hesitance to disclose self-automation towards one's employer due to two reasons: